beeware/toga/docs/reference/api/containers/optioncontainer.rst

 Notes
 -----

 * The use of icons on tabs varies between platforms.
 If the platform requires icons, and no icon is provided, a default icon will be used.
 If the platform does not support icons, any icon provided will be ignored, and requests to retrieve the icon will return ``None``.

 * The behavior of disabled tabs varies between platforms.
 Some platforms will display the tab, but put it in an unselectable state; some will hide the tab.
 A hidden tab can still be referenced by index - the tab index refers to the logical order, not the visible order.

 * iOS can only display 5 tabs.
 If there are more than 5 visible tabs in an OptionContainer, the last item will be converted into a "More" option that will allow the user to select the additional items.
 While the "More" menu is displayed, the current tab will return as ``None``.

-* iOS allows for the user to rearrange icons on an OptionContainer.
+* iOS allows the user to rearrange icons on an OptionContainer.
 When referring to tabs by index, user re-ordering is ignored; the logical order as configured in Toga itself is used to identify tabs.

 Reference
 ---------